Valdorff/rp-thoughts/rpl_staking/readme.md

     - Encourages speculative holdings either exposed to inflation, or active in defi
   - Keep active rebalancing for good performance minimal.
 Importantly, there should be essentially no downside to being slightly above the minimum (including opportunity cost)
+  - The rules will apply to all validators including new ones and currently running ones.
 - Move the minimum to withdraw to 15% borrowed ETH (the end of the linear region)
   - This minimizes how "locked" users are, while also acknowledging that RPL is highly volatile; we don't want to encourage users to end up below the "minimum" used to start a minipool